 In the State of Florida, there are 4 circumstances in which an individual may be disinherited.
 These are assumed because the probate court believes that this is what the decedent would have wanted.

 The first way to become disinherited is for a failure to support a child.
 A breach of parental obligations will prevent the parent from inheriting from the child.
-If the parental rights were not terminated during the child’s life time, then they may still inherit from the child.
+If parental rights were not terminated during the child’s lifetime, then they may still inherit from the child.
 However, it is important to look at this by a case by case scenario.
-There are often times where contact from the child is prohibited by the other child, or other circumstances that may warrant an exception.
+There are often where contact from the child is prohibited by the other child or other circumstances that may warrant an exception.

 The third way to become disinherited is by acting unethically as an attorney.
 While Florida is moving towards prohibiting attorneys all together from writing themselves in a will, currently if an attorney writes in a substantial gift in preparing an instrument for a client, they will be disinherited.
 However, a lawyer may receive a substantial gift, if they are not preparing an instrument for a client.